 Dill Pickle Egg Salad

-The ingredients in my dill pickle egg salad are straightforward, and you likely have many of them on hand already.
-I provide a list of substitutions that work below.
+The ingredients in my dill pickle egg salad are simple, and you probably have most of them already.
+You can find the complete list in the recipe card.

 - Hard-Boiled Eggs.
 We almost always have hard-boiled eggs in our refrigerator.
 I make a dozen every week as part of my weekly food prep.
-To make them, use your favorite method, but try not to overcook the yolk.
+Use your favorite method, but try not to overcook the yolk.
 An overcooked yolk is a very dry yolk, and you’ll need more dressing to compensate for the dryness.
-I buy large eggs and cook them for exactly 10 minutes before transferring them to an ice bath.
-They’re perfect every time.
-I’ll post my exact method below.

 - Pickles.
 I use a classic dill pickle for this recipe, but feel free to use what you like.
 Bread and butter pickles would not be the best choice, but some may want a sweet and savory option.
 Use whatever pickles make your heart happy!